nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Tue Sep 02 2025)
+### Joke of the day (Wed Sep 03 2025)
 <!-- joke -->
->The show Survivor had the original premise of putting people on an island with Chuck Norris.
-There were no survivors, and nobody is brave enough to go to the island to retrieve the footage.
+>There is endless debate about the existence of the human soul.
+Well it does exist and Chuck Norris finds it delicious.
 <!-- /joke -->

-*Last update: Tue, 02 Sep 2025 00:57:07 GMT*
+*Last update: Wed, 03 Sep 2025 00:53:43 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)